 5 Resources to Learn about Autism & the Montessori Classroom

 - Montessori4autism has a comprehensive website.
-It covers topics about the challenge of autism, benefits of the Montessori environment, and action plans for you to follow.
+It covers topics about the challenge of autism, the benefits of the Montessori environment, and action plans for you to follow.

 - Michelle Lane-Barmapov is the founder of the Lane Montessori School for Autism in Toronto, Canada.
 Her website, Montessori Autism, includes training information and links to books she has written about the Montessori primary curriculum.
 She also wrote an article for the NAMTA journal in 2009 entitled “A Montessori approach to autism.”

 These resources will serve as a beginning for you to determine whether or not your child will benefit from this setting.
-I encourage you to plan visits and observe in various Montessori environments.
-Speak with the director of the schools about whether the staff will work with your family.
-Not all experiences with Montessori serve autistic children well.
+I encourage you to plan visits and observe various Montessori environments.

 Maria